cloudfoundry/bosh-bootloader/docs/cf-lbs.md

         - Firewall rule allowing `tcp:2222` to the target pool
         - Forwarding rule for `tcp:2222` to the target pool

 ## Microsoft Azure
-There is an application gateway.
+`bbl` creates an application gateway on Microsoft Azure.

 1. **cf-app-gateway**
     * In the cloud-config, this lb is referenced with the vm extension `cf-router-network-properties`.